Najatski/dipper/readme.md

   * `hidapi` module
   * `pyvjoy` module
 * vJoy
+* HidHide *(optional, but HIGHLY reccomended for regular use.)*

-Once you've installed python, open powershell and run:
+1. Once you've installed python, open powershell and run:
 `pip install hidapi pyvjoy`
+2. Open the "Configure vJoy" application, and create a device in the first slot with at minimum 12 buttons.
+I think the default is higher than that, so maybe just leave it as is.
+4. Try running the script.

 In theory, it should maybe, just maybe run in the state of which it is in.
+If you somehow have everything working, I reccomend using HidHide to hide the Riff Master so it is easier to use vJoy in Clone Hero.

+Message me on Discord if you're interested in helping me make it work out of the box.
+(Najatski)